-Magento 2 can seem slower than other e-commerce platforms.
-Part of the problem is due to the fact that Magento is a complicated platform, so sometimes developers just don’t know what slows it down.
+Magento 2 can seem slower than other eCommerce platforms.
+Part of the problem is that Magento is a complicated platform, so sometimes developers can't detect what slows it down.

-Most of the time, when your Magento 2 Admin Panel is slow, it also means your front-end is slow.
-We've created the most definitive Magento 2 optimization guide on the web to help you speed up your store.
-While the fixes there don't target Magento 2 Admin Panel speed, there are a lot of tips that work for both website frontend and backend performance, so check it out if you haven’t.
+Most of the time, when your Magento 2 Admin Panel is slow, it means the whole website is sluggish.
+We've already created the moston the web to help speed up your store.
+While the fixes described there don't target Magento 2 Admin Panel speed, most of the tips work for both website frontend and backend performance, so go check it out.

-In this guide, however, we’ll assume you’ve exhausted all other options and your Magento 2 Admin Panel login is still very slow.
+This guide, in its turn, is for those who've tried all other options, but Magento 2 Admin Panel login remains very slow.
 Here are 11 ways how you can fix that.

-Although this point is more than obvious, it is worth checking out in any case.
-One more way you can speed up your Admin as well as optimize the performance of your Magento store is by enabling cache.
+Although this point is more than obvious, it is worth mentioning anyway.
+One more tactic that can speed up your Admin and optimize your Magento store's performance is enabling cache.

-This will allow the system to retrieve those items that have been accessed earlier.
-Not to mention that clearing your cache on a regular basis can greatly save you time for execution and your memory space.
-If you don’t do this regularly, you'll end up with a lagging website.
+This allows the system to retrieve the items accessed earlier.
+Not to mention that clearing your cache regularly can greatly reduce the execution time and save your memory space.
+Without doing this regularly, you'll end up having a lagging website.

-There are numerous types of cache in Magento as well as options for clearing it.
-Go to your Admin Panel, then on to:
+There are different types of cache in Magento and various options for clearing it.
+Go to your Admin Panel, then on to System> Tools > Cache Management.

-In the Cache Management area, you will see the different cache types and their status (enabled, disabled, etc).
-Here you can also manually flush the needed cache or, optionally, consider adding a cache plugin for these purposes.
+In the Cache Management area, you’ll see the different cache types and their status (enabled, disabled, etc).
+Here you can also manually flush the needed cache or, optionally, consider adding a cache plugin.

-Multiple modules performing various functions enabled on a Magento website can significantly degrade performance.
+Multiple modules having various functions enabled on a Magento website can significantly degrade performance.
 When carrying out superfluous operations, the extensions create an unobvious load on the server.
-As a result, the overloading due to unused modules can be the overriding reason why Magento 2 backend is slow.
+This overloading can be the overriding reason why Magento 2 backend is slow.

-The only way to fix the critical issues overlooked by developers is to perform debugging throughout every module using a debug tool of your choice.
-If you are not sure that you can handle it by yourself, turn to Magento performance optimization services.
+The only way to fix the critical issues overlooked by developers is to perform debugging throughout every module using a dedicated debug tool of your choice.
+If you are unsure you can handle it by yourself, turn to.

-While Magento doesn't have a limit on how many SKUs a store can handle, leaving outdated products and categories on the website is a bad idea.
-Even though they will not show up in the storefront, they are still processed by Magento slowing your Admin Panel down.
+While Magento doesn't have a limit on how many stock-keeping units (SKU) a store can handle, leaving outdated products and categories on the website is a bad idea.
+Even though they will not be shown in the storefront, they are still processed by Magento, which slows your Admin Panel down.

 The performance hit will be most noticeable on weaker configurations.
-A powerful server should handle hundreds of thousands of products with no issue.
-Even so, even the beefiest hardware will benefit from a little pruning.
+A powerful server should handle hundreds of thousands of products with no issues.
+However, even the beefiest hardware will benefit from a little pruning.

 So if you have thousands of unused products, remove them from the store.
-A lean database will be faster in reading and searching operations.
+The database will be faster in reading and searching operations.

 In order to delete an attribute, you should do the following: